SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

  * A notable exception is the polychronization model of Izhikevich [@Izhikevich2006], which combined the construction of a random recurrent model of spiking neurons including such delays and whose weights evolved with a Spike-Time Dependent Plasticity (STDP) learning rule.
 In this model, raster plot analysis showed repeated activation of Polychronous Groups (PGs), i.e., specific spike patterns with a specific sequence of activations.

-### Are there precise temporal patterns in the brain?
+### Are there precise heterosynaptic spiking motifs in the brain?

 Currently, there is a consensus for rate-based coding models in computational and biological neuroscience.
 Nevertheless, there is a substantial literature in neurobiology indicating that brain dynamics often organize into stereotyped sequences (like synfire chains (Ikegaya et al., 2004), packets (Luczak et al., 2007) or hippocampal sequences [@Pastalkova2008; @Villette2015] and on the role of such precise spike timing in downstream information transfer and coding [@Branco2010; @Buzsáki2018; @Luczak2015].
 This is for instance relevant in sensory pathways in vision [@doi:10.1126/science.270.5239.1207], audition [@doi:10.1038/381610a0], olfaction @doi:10.1038/384162a0] or touch [@doi:10.1038/nn1177].
 In particular, one theoretical viewpoint considers synfire braids (Bienenstock, 1995), where a precise sequential motif of spikes will synchronize as it reaches the soma of a neuron for which synaptic delays are adequately tuned.
 In particular, computational modeling shows that at the scale of neurons, an efficient neural code can emerge where spike times are organized in prototypical, precise temporal motifs (Izhikevich, 2006) which he defined as polychronous groups.